amorphid/potato/README.md

 * TCP Connections will be opened and closed on each request, which is inefficient, and using a GenServer for this purpose is totes overkill
 * Code won't have meaningful comments tests or comments, as I don't understand the problem well enough to know how to test TCP ports
 * Receiving messages with variable length using `:gen_tcp.recv(socket, 0)` and  messages longer than that wouldn't be handled correctly

+## First whack to-dos

+* Decide how ConnectionSupervisor is called